-Hana is home to about 800 people including a higher percentage of native Hawaiians than most other Maui towns.
+Hana is home to about 800 people, including a higher percentage of native Hawaiians than most other Maui towns.
 Centered on Hana Bay, the town’s attractions also include the Hotel HanaMaui, historic churches, botanical gardens, the Hana Cultural Center and Museum, ancient heiau (Hawaiian sacred places) and other important historical and cultural sites.
 Hana was also the birthplace of the powerful Queen Kaahumanu, the wife of King Kamehameha I. She was born in 1768 in a cave on the southern side of Hana Bay on a hill called Kauiki Head, which was also the site of major battles between the warriors of Maui and the Big Island.

 The Hana Cultural Center and Museum is located on Uakea Rd. near the turnoff to Hana Bay.
 The museum exhibits historical and cultural artifacts including fish hooks, poi boards, stone lamps, quilts, tapa cloth and more.
 The museum is housed in the former police station built in 1871, and you can still see the courthouse jail.
 Also on the site is a reconstruction of a precontact Hawaiian village.

 The Hotel Hana-Maui was built in the 1930s when it was called Kauiki Inn and encompassed 14,000 acres.
 Over the years the hotel has hosted many prominent guests including Clark Gable.
 The hotel’s founder Paul Fagan, who was the owner of the San Francisco Seals baseball team, also ran a cattle ranch in the Hana area.
 He is honored with the Fagan Memorial Cross which stands above the town.

 Across from the hotel is Wananalua Church which was built in 1838 using lava stone with mortar made from coral.
 Just east of town after Mile Marker 32 on the Hana Highway is the turnoff to the Hana Airport.